tobymao/18xx/lib/engine/ability/README.md

 - `face_value`: If true, any inter corporation train buy must be at face value.
 Default false.

+## train_discount

+Discount the train buy cost.
+The `count` attribute specify how many times the discount can be used.

+- `discount`: Discount amount.
+If > 1 this is an absolute amount.
+If 0 < amount < 1 it is the fraction, e.g. 0.75 is a 75% discount.
+- `trains`: An array of all train names that the discount applies to.
+- `closed_when_used_up`: This ability has a count that is decreased each time it is used.
+If this attribute is true the private is closed when count reaches zero, if false the private remains open but the discount can no longer be used.
+Default true.

 ## train_limit

 Modify train limit in some way.